braziljs/remote-control/README.md

-# Remote Slide
+# Remote Control
-Remote Slide is a tool to control your HTML5 presentation slides remotely
+Remote Control is a tool to control your HTML5 presentation slides remotely

 ## The goal
-The idea of Remote Slide is provide a way to control the slides of a HTML5 presentantion, remotely.
+The idea of Remote Control is provide a way to control the slides of a HTML5 presentantion, remotely.
 Your phone is your remote control!

 ## Dependencies